seddy21/Halo3C-Collector/README.md

 3. Click on the “Crown” icon (InfluxDB Admin) in the left nav. bar
 4. Create a new Database and give it a name.
 VapeDetectors is “default” in the powershell listener script.
 5. The “autogen” retention policy will keep data indefinitely.
 You cannot edit the autogen policy.
+6. To run InfluxDB as a service, use the “Non-Sucking Service Manager” found here: https://nssm.cc/download

  You can have multiple retention policies on a database.
 For my purposes I create one named “DYNAMIC”, meaning for now I’ll retain data for 365 days, but I might change my mind and edit it to 90 days or whatever.